jporter-dev/codewords/README.md

 ```

 #### Running with nginx + Gunicorn

 After installing Gunicorn and nginx...

 * Add your username and/or project folder path to the configs in the `deploy` directory.
 * Copy `deploy/gunicorn.service` to `/etc/systemd/system`
 * Copy `deploy/codenames.nginx.conf` to `/etc/nginx/sites-available`
 * Create a symbolic link from the new config to `sites-enabled`

-## TODO

-* Adjust colors for flipped cards on Spymaster view
-* Add a turn timer/turn tracker
-* Streamline install and build